An interdisciplinary,

 How does the program work?

 Specific courses at UC Berkeley offered through Berkeley Engineering, Berkeley Law, and Haas School of Business are supported by the Lab.
-These courses include ENG 273/MBA 293.7/Law 279.31 offered in the fall semester, ENG274/MBA 295.T offered in the spring semester, ENG270I, a bootcamp offered through the Fung Institute of Engineering Leadership in early January, and ENG170B, a summer session offered to upper-level undergrads and international students.
+These courses include ENGIN 273/MBA 293.7/LAW 279.31 offered in the fall semester, ENG274/MBA 295.T offered in the spring semester, ENG270I, a bootcamp offered through the Fung Institute of Engineering Leadership in early January, and ENG170B, a summer session offered to upper-level undergrads and international students.

 Students are formed into interdisciplinary teams (when possible teams consist of students from business, law, engineering) and are matched with real-world projects from our partners, which include companies, research institutes, startups, and other innovation hubs.
 Students are introduced to a variety of frameworks focused on analyzing and commercializing deep tech projects, which they apply through their teams on real-world technologies.
 The faculty, together with project leaders from our partner organizations, oversee their work throughout the course.
 Finally, students present their findings to the faculty and project leaders at the end of the semester.
 As in real life, project outcomes vary.
 Some projects end up being licensed to third parties, some are forced to reconsider their direction and potentially pivot, while others turn into startups, or further accelerate toward commercial markets.